patriciaarpereira/data_projects_journey/README.md

 Hello everyone!
 I'm Patrícia 👋

-- 🎓 I’m **currently learning** SQL, Python and Power BI in my **Data Analysis** postgraduation in ISLA (2024/2025) and in DataCamp.
+- 🎓 I’m **currently learning** SQL, Python and Power BI in my **Data Analysis** postgraduate course in ISLA (2024/2025) and in DataCamp.
 - 🌱 I am **also learning** about NoSQL, data architecture, cybersecurity and statistics.
-- 📘 **In the following months**, my postgraduate degree will also explore R and Machine Learning in R and Python.
+- 📘 **In the following months**, my postgraduate course will also explore R and Machine Learning in R and Python.
 I will also explore these fields in DataCamp.

 - 🔭 I will present some **projects** in this repository regarding the different fields I have interest.
 At this moment:
   - 🔛 **SQL**: